Hiccup: Phylogenetic hypothesis

 An international respiratory research group composed of members from Canada, France, and Japan proposed that the hiccup is an evolutionary remnant of earlier amphibian respiration.
 Amphibians such as tadpoles gulp air and water across their gills via a rather simple motor reflex akin to mammalian hiccuping.
 The motor pathways that enable hiccuping form early during fetal development, before the motor pathways that enable normal lung ventilation form.
 Thus, the hiccup is evolutionarily antecedent to modern lung respiration.

 Additionally, this group (C. Straus et al.) points out that hiccups and amphibian gulping are inhibited by elevated CO2 and may be stopped by GABAB receptor agonists, illustrating a possible shared physiology and evolutionary heritage.
 These proposals may explain why premature infants spend 2.5% of their time hiccuping, possibly gulping like amphibians, as their lungs are not yet fully formed.

 The phylogenetic hypothesis may explain hiccups as an evolutionary remnant, held over from our amphibious ancestors.
-This hypothesis has been questioned because of the complexity of the mammalian hiccup reflex compared to the amphibian breathing reflex, the fact that it does not explain the reason for glottic closure, and because the very short contraction of the hiccup is unlikely to have a significant strengthening effect on the slow-twitch muscles of respiration.

-Fetal intrauterine hiccups are of two types.
-The physiological type occurs prior to twenty-eight weeks after conception and tends to last five to ten minutes.
-These hiccups are part of fetal development and are associated with the myelination of the phrenic nerve, which primarily controls the thoracic diaphragm.

-The phylogenetic and the burping hypotheses are not mutually exclusive.
-The phylogeny hypothesis could explain how the hiccup reflex might have evolved, while the "Burping Hypothesis" could explain why it would offer enough of an evolutionary advantage to persist and increase in complexity.